Commercial recycling technology

 Commercial recycling in the UK

 Commercial recycling is a common practice in the UK.
-Regulations give businesses a legal duty of care over their waste, which must be prevented, minimised or recycled (in that order) and collected by a licensed commercial waste collection provider.
+Commercial waste regulations give businesses a legal duty of care over their waste, which must be prevented, minimised or recycled (in that order) and collected by a licensed commercial waste collection provider.

 A wide range of commercial recyclable material streams are handled, including metals, plastics, cardboard, glass, organic waste, textiles, electronics, batteries, and tyres.